TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 RGB values
     Each of the R (red), G (green) and B (blue) values can be set with integers in the range ``0`` to ``100`` inclusive.

-    By varying the ratio of RGB values set, a wide range of colours can be achieved.
+    By varying the ratio of RGB values set, a wide range of colours can be achieved, as shown in :numref:`ledrgbvenn`.

+.. _ledrgbvenn:
 .. figure:: images/leds-rgb-venn-diagram.png
    :width: 300
    :align: center